Som-Energia/somenergia-opendata/README.md

     All current contracts

 - `/members`
-    All current members (instead of contracts)
+    All current members (instead of contracts).

 - `/newcontracts`
     New contracts last month (same for members)